-Photo of former Colorado District Attorney, Jeanne Smith, speaking on best management practices in the public sector at UCCS School of Public Affairs' Leadership Conference
+Photo of former Colorado District Attorney, Jeanne Smith, speaking on best management practices in the public sector at UCCS School of Public Affairs' Annual Leadership Conference

 "I did not learn what to think; I learned how to think.
 I learned to think in frameworks and context.
 I learned to trust process, to appreciate ambiguity, and to think outside the box."

 Today's public managers lead in turbulent times.
 The landscape has been described as complex, volatile, dynamic, and unpredictable.
 The Graduate Certificate in Public Management provides not only the skills and expertise needed to manage in the public sector, but the capacity to use these tools strategically.
 The certificate program is designed to provide employees and potential employees of public organizations the opportunity to improve their managerial skills as well as their knowledge of the general field of public administration.
 This certificate, awarded to students interested in public sector management, focuses on the key areas of expertise required of public administrators.

 A Graduate Certificate in Public Management consists of four required classes.
 For descriptions of courses see UCCS Academic Catalog.